 Armstead Vs Dulux Trade Paint is an interesting comparison for a couple of reasons.
 Both brands are owned and manufactured by Akzo Nobel.
 Both are sold side by side at Dulux Decorating Centres.
 The Dulux Trade is Akzo’s premium brand, whereas Armstead is known as their value brand.

 The interesting thing is some of the Armstead products are a lot better than their Dulux Trade counterparts!!
 In other instances, it is Dulux that outshines Armstead.
 This creates a lot of confusion amongst decorators.
 I’ll give you the comparisons of some of the products I use regularly so you can decide for yourself which is better.
+You can buy any of the below products at The Decorating Centre Online.

 Dulux Trade Vinyl Matt Vs Armstead Vinyl Matt

 Here we go – Dulux Vinyl matt is expensive compared to similar products from different brands.
-It has a higher sheen level than you’d expect from a vinyl matt, which can lead to problems with flashing and picture framing.
+It has a higher sheen level than you’d expect from a vinyl matt, which can lead to problems like flashing and picture framing.
 What I will say is opacity and ease of use is bang on.
 It’s also fairly durable for a vinyl matt.

 Armstead vinyl matt on the other hand is very competitively priced.
 The sheen level is lower, leading to less problems and a much nicer finish.
 Opacity can be the only issue, but you only notice the difference when using very pale colours.
 Overall, a much better product than Dulux Trade.